SehajbirThind/GUI-based-Restaurant-Recommendation-System/README.md

 ### Prerequisites

-What libraries you need to run the program and how to install them
+The libraries that you need to run the program and how to install them:

 ```
 1. PyQt5